 - “London Whale” credit default swap manipulation.
 The CFTC fined JP Morgan $100 million for employing manipulative tactics in the trading of credit default swaps (CDS).

 Phillips & Cohen has experience representing whistleblowers in cases involving complex financial transactions and fraud in commodities markets.
-We have filed many whistleblower claims with the CFTC under the Dodd-Frank whistleblower reward program and are working closely with enforcement officials on a number of them.
+We have filed many whistleblower claims under the Dodd-Frank CFTC whistleblower award program and are working closely with enforcement officials on a number of them.

 We represented a whistleblower who was awarded more than $32 million under the SEC whistleblower reward program – one of the largest rewards made under the Dodd-Frank whistleblower programs – for his help and that of Phillips & Cohen exposing and stopping a massive securities fraud.